Our Top Tips for Preparing a Will Online

 The final step is to keep the will in a safe place.
 Ensure that a beneficiary or the executor knows where and how to access your will, The Victorian Will and Powers of Attorney Registry is an initiative offered by State Trustees.
 It is a safe place to store your Will and Powers of Attorney documents.
 It is free for anyone who lives in Victoria.
 You can also register the location of your will if you don’t wish to store it physically.

-Get started with State Trustees
+Preparing a Will online with State Trustees

 State Trustees is an organisation that assists people in protecting their legacy and their financial wellbeing.
 Our Online Will is designed to make preparing simple wills quick and easy.
 If you’re an Australian living outside Victoria, you can still access our Online Will and write your own valid will on our online platform, which is backed by over 80 years of experience.